Dyer Arts Center

 The Joseph F. and Helen C. Dyer Arts Center at NTID houses several state-of-the-art galleries that showcase artworks created by current students, alumni, and artists who are nationally and internationally renowned.
 All of these artists are deaf, hard of hearing, and/or allies of the Deaf community.

-The center also hosts art-related educational activities such as lectures and demonstrations, and serves as a multi-use facility on the campus of Rochester Institute of Technology in Rochester, New York.
-The center is unique among other galleries on campus for its permanent collection of works by deaf and hard of hearing artists.
+The center also hosts art-related educational activities such as lectures and demonstrations and serves as a multi-use facility on the Rochester Institute of Technology campus in Rochester, New York.
+The center is unique among other galleries on campus for its permanent collection of works by deaf and hard-of-hearing artists.

-Thanks to a leadership gift from the late Joseph and Helen Dyer, long-time supporters of NTID, the center opened in the fall of 2001.
+Thanks to a leadership gift from the late Joseph and Helen Dyer, long-time supporters of NTID, the center opened in fall 2001.

 Joseph and Helen Dyer